lk16/flippy/README.md

 # Flippy

-Playground to build an othello tool, currently using pygame.
+Tools for learning and playing the othello boardgame, currently using pygame.

+### How to use
+* Install python 3.11
+* Install dependencies with `pdm install`
+* Run with `pdm run gui`